Buying a Business

 Narrowing your search to a specific business

-You can consider the business's strengths, weaknesses, and how your skills and interest would help you to improve and grow a particular company.
-If it seems like a good fit than the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the company.
+You can consider the business's strengths, weaknesses and how your skills and interest would help you to improve and grow a particular company.
+If it seems like a good fit, then the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the company.

 We can put you in touch with several banks to make sure that you can qualify for a loan to buy a business of interest.
 In many cases, we supply the information to the bank on the company, and you just need to fill out an application to determine what you can qualify for.

 Making an Offer

-After you understand your financing options and speak with the owner of the business to get your questions answered its time to think about whether you want to make an offer for the business.
-A business broker can help you to draft a letter of intent which outlines the price and terms that you are proposing.
+After you understand your financing options and speak with the owner of the business to get your questions answered, its time to think about whether you want to make an offer for the company.
+A business broker can help you to draft a letter of intent that outlines the price and terms that you are proposing.

 Once you sign the letter of intent, the business owner will review it and see if it is acceptable or if they will make a counteroffer.
 If the offer is not in the ballpark, sometimes the owner will decline the offer without making a counteroffer.
 If you are serious about the business, its best to make an offer that is reasonable for it to be considered.